Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Date: 2017

-Location: 380 Summit Avenue {across the street from the Jersey City Municipal Court}
+Location: 380 Summit Avenue (across the street from the Jersey City Municipal Court)

 Description: It is the work of the well-known duo, Werc and Gera Luz.
 Contemplating the theme of justice, it features Maat, the Egyptian Goddess of Justice.
-The items on the scale are a heart and a feather that determined the fate of the departed soul.
+The items on the scale are a heart and a feather that determine the fate of the departed soul.

 David Bowie